luapower/nw/nw.md

 #### `app:runevery(seconds, func)`

 Run a function on a recurrent timer.
-The timer can be stopped from inside the function by returning false.
+The timer can be stopped by returning false from the function.

 #### `app:runafter(seconds, func)`